 6.2.4.1.4 Pre-echo attenuation

 A typical artefact in transform coding known as pre-echo is observed especially when the signal energy grows suddenly, like speech onsets or music percussions.
 The origin of pre-echoes is explained below.
 The quantization noise in the frequency domain is translated into the time domain by an inverse MDCT transform and an add/overlap operation.
 Thus the quantization noise is spread uniformly in the MDCT synthesis window.
 In case of an onset, the part of the input signal preceding the onset often has a very low energy compared to the energy of the onset part.
 Since the quantization noise level depends on the mean energy of the frame, it can be quite high in the whole synthesis window.
 In this case, the signal to noise ratio (SNR) is very low (often negative) in the low energy part.
 The quantization noise can be audible before the onset as an extra artificial signal called pre-echo.
 To prevent the pre-echo artefact, an attenuation scheme is necessary when there is a significant energy increase (attack or onset) in some part of the synthesis window, and the pre-echo reduction has to be performed in the low energy part of the synthesis window preceding the onset.
-In the following, this low energy part preceding an onset will be referenced as "echo zone".
+In the following, this low energy part preceding an onset will be referenced as "pre-echo zone".
 On the other hand the signal energy after pre-echo reduction should not lower than the mean energy in the preceding frames.
-However, if the preceding frame have low frequency spectrum, knowing that the pre-echo has often white noise like spectrum, even if the energy of the echo zone is reduced to the level of the previous frames the pre-echo is still audible in the higher frequencies.
+However, if the preceding frame have low frequency spectrum, knowing that the pre-echo has often white noise like spectrum, even if the energy of the pre-echo zone is reduced to the level of the previous frames the pre-echo is still audible in the higher frequencies.

 To improve the pre-echo reduction, an adaptive spectral shaping filtering is applied in the pre-echo zone up to the detected attack or onset to eliminate undesirable higher frequency pre-echo noise.
-This adaptive spectral shaping filter is realized by a two-band filterbank: the decoded signal is decomposed into two sub-signals according to a frequency criterion to obtain two sub-bands and a pre-echo attenuation factor is calculated in the determined echo zone for each sample in both sub-bands.
+This adaptive spectral shaping filter is realized by a two-band filterbank: the decoded signal is decomposed into two sub-signals according to a frequency criterion to obtain two sub-bands and a pre-echo attenuation factor is calculated in the determined pre-echo zone for each sample in both sub-bands.
 The attenuation factors of the sub-bands that determinate the spectral response of the filter are computed in function of several parameters of the full-band and sub-band signals as detailed below.
-The pre-echo attenuation is made in the sub-bands by applying these attenuation factors in the echo-zone.
+The pre-echo attenuation is made in the sub-bands by applying these attenuation factors in the pre-echo zone.
 Finally the two attenuated sub-bands are combined to obtain the pre-echo attenuated decoded signal.
 The pre-echo attenuation is activated for received frames, when the previous frame was also received, and when the bitrate is not higher than 32 kbit/s.